tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/payment_methods/terminals/adyen.rst

 hardware.

 To find this number, go to your **Adyen account**.
-Then, go to :menuselection:`Point of Sale --> Terminals`, select the terminal to link, and copy-paste its serial number onto the Odoo mandatory field.
+Then, go to :menuselection:`Point of Sale --> Terminals`, select the terminal to link, and copy-paste its serial number onto the CoquiAPPs mandatory field.

 Set the Event URLs
 ~~~~~~~~~~~~~~~~~~

-For Odoo to know when a payment is made, you must set the terminal **Event URLs**.
+For CoquiAPPs to know when a payment is made, you must set the terminal **Event URLs**.
 To do so,

 #. log in to `Adyen's website <https://www.adyen.com/>`_;
 #. go to :menuselection:`Adyen's dashboard --> Point of Sale --> Terminals` and select the connected